nothke/SimpleVanAllenBelts/README.md

 # SimpleVanAllenBelts
 SDF based Van Allen belt sampler, implemented in C# (Unity)

-A crude approximation of Van Allen belts made by adding and subtracting toroidal belt SDFs.
-Made to run fast and is NOT supposed to be scientifically precise.
+A crude approximation of [Van Allen radiation belts](https://en.wikipedia.org/wiki/Van_Allen_radiation_belt) made by adding and subtracting toroidal belt SDFs.
+Made to run fast and consistently and is NOT supposed to be scientifically precise.
 To be primarily used for entertainment.

-Because it is signed distance function based, it doesn't suffer from undersampling as a voxel-data based solution would.
+Because it is [signed distance function](https://en.wikipedia.org/wiki/Signed_distance_function) based, it doesn't suffer from undersampling as a voxel-data based solution would.
 The data is just a few scalar parameters.
 On the other hand it doesn't simulate changes of shape [yet], or local deviations.

 It is single precision based, but can be easily upgraded to double precision (there's very little code actually).